adam-paul/compendia/_posts/2022-02-02-prototype.md

 * NHL

-Now, full disclosure, I've never paid much attention to the first three, and even the NHL I only got back into around 2015 after a hiatus since around a year after NHL 2002 was released and I stopped playing it.
+Now, full disclosure, I've never paid much attention to the first three, and even the NHL I only got back into around 2015 after a hiatus that had lasted since a year after NHL 2002 was released and I stopped playing it.
 That maybe makes me not the best man for this job, but since I still don't see anyone else making this resource, and I want to use it, I'm just going to steamroll ahead.